Verizon to Drop Email Service

 Verizon hasn’t specified exactly when the shutdown will happen, but the good news is that you will be able to keep your verizon.net email address.

 Now for some potentially bad news: if you decide to keep your Verizon email address, you’ll have to use it with the free AOL Mail service.
-Verizon purchased AOL in 2015 in what was thought to be strictly a content play, but now it looks as though that Verizon had some other ideas in mind as well (see “Verizon to Buy AOL,” 12 May 2015).
+Verizon purchased AOL in 2015 in what was thought to be strictly a content play, but now it looks as though Verizon had some other ideas in mind as well (see “Verizon to Buy AOL,” 12 May 2015).
 The upside if this approach is that Verizon will transfer your email messages, contacts, and calendars automatically.

 If you decide to switch to another email host, you’ll have until the shutdown date to migrate your email and other data to your new address.
 Verizon says that when you log into webmail.verizon.com, you should see an “Email service notice” with further information and instructions.
 Verizon also says that it will post the shutdown date there.